Showing posts sorted by relevance for query Carburetor. Sort by date Show all posts

 (4) Used generally, unusually great in power or size:

 1788: From the Latin magnum (“great, large, big" (of size), "great, considerable" (of value), "strong, powerful" (of force); of persons, "elder, aged"), neuter of magnus (large), from a suffixed form of the primitive Indo-European root meg- (great).
 The original use in English was to describe the large wine-bottle, then usually containing two quarts.
 As the name of a powerful type of handgun, it was first registered in 1935 by the US company, Smith & Wesson of Springfield, Massachusetts.
 Outside of ballistics, the most common use is now probably “magnum opus" (masterpiece, a person's greatest work, literally "great work", applied, in literature, music, art and (sometime a little liberally) popular culture.
-The noun plural is magnums or magna.
+Magnum is a noun; the noun plural is magnums or magna.

 Magnum ammunition